silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 # Logging and Error Handling

-SilverStripe uses Monolog for both error handling and logging.
+Silverstripe CMS uses Monolog for both error handling and logging.
 It comes with two default configurations: one for logging, and another for core error handling.
 The core error handling implementation also comes with two default
 configurations: one for development environments, and another for test or live environments.
-On development environments, SilverStripe will deal harshly with any warnings or errors: a full call-stack is shown and execution stops for anything, giving you early warning of a potential issue to handle.
+On development environments, Silverstripe CMS will deal harshly with any warnings or errors: a full call-stack is shown and execution stops for anything, giving you early warning of a potential issue to handle.

 ## Raising errors and logging diagnostic information.